LeaVerou/lea.verou.me/2025/user-effort/index.md

 **Users are much more vocal about things not being possible, than about things being hard.**
 The reason becomes clear if we look at the neuroscience of each.

-Friction is transient in working memory (prefrontal cortex).
+Friction is transient in working memory; after completing the task, details fade from the user's prefrontal cortex.
-After completing a task, details fade.
+However, the negative emotions persist in the limbic system and build up over time.
-The negative emotion persists and accumulates, but filing a complaint requires prefrontal engagement that is brief or absent.
+Filing a complaint requires prefrontal engagement, which for friction is brief or absent.
-Users often can’t articulate why the software feels unpleasant: the specifics vanish; the feeling remains.
+Users often can’t even articulate why the software feels unpleasant: the specifics vanish; the feeling remains.

 Hard limitations, on the other hand, persist as conscious appraisals.
 The trigger doesn’t go away, since there is no workaround, so it’s far more likely to surface in explicit user feedback.